roberta-davidson/mag-for-phoenix/README.md

 ## Issues and my solutions

 Various issues I encountered while running this pipeline on Phoenix.
 I've done my best to describe the solutions below, if you find a better one please let me know!

+### Database download fails

+mag uses databases in a lot of steps.
+The default is for the pipeline to doenload these for you and then run the program. \
+This doens't work on phoenix because there is no internet access on the compute nodes.

+Solution: Download the databases manually from the login node (where there is internet) and give the paths in the command (like my example above)
+FYI: I have heard they are planning to change this behaviour in future versions of the pipeline.

+I have databases for CheckM, gunc, gtdbtk and busco saved and hard-coded the paths to the command.

 ### ERROR: "...mag stickied on revision X.XX..."